Last Updated: Mar 13, 2023

 Information Related to the Use of the Service

 We collect information about how people use the Service.
-This information includes general usage information, and may include information such as the number and frequency of our visitors, which pages or features of the Service they have visited, which links on the Service they have clicked on, and the length of those visits.
+This information includes general usage information, and may include information such as which pages or features of the Service the users have visited and which links on the Service they have clicked on.

 Information Related to Your Location